GentleRosie/oscar-movie-project/README.md

 # The Oscar Movie Project - 131

 ### Release Notes
-After weeks of work and progress, the Movie Oscar Project presented by the Krabby Daddies is finally available!
+After weeks of work and progress, The Movie Oscar Project presented by the Krabby Daddies is finally available!
 Version 1.0 will be available for release on December 14, 2022.

 ##### Overview
 Movie software application that takes movies across databases and allows queries to be made to find certain movies based off certain criteria.
 The queries are stored in a local database, and movies in the local database may be retrieved, added, edited, deleted.